Emily St. John Mandel: Early life

 Mandel was born in spring 1979 in Merville, British Columbia, Canada.
 Her Canadian mother is a social worker and her American father is a plumber.
 St. John, her grandmother's surname, is her middle name.

 When she was ten years old, she moved with her parents and four siblings to Denman Island, which is 20 miles south of Merville near Union Bay.
 She was home-schooled there until the age of fifteen, during which time she began keeping a daily diary.
 She left high school when she was eighteen to study contemporary dance at The School of Toronto Dance Theatre.

 She worked with independent choreographers.
-She was also administrative assistant at a Manhattan law firm and helped with grants at the Anderson Center for Cancer Research at Rockefeller University.
+She was also administrative assistant at a Manhattan architecture firm and helped with grants at the Anderson Center for Cancer Research at Rockefeller University.

 Career

 In 2002, Mandel began writing her first novel, Last Night in Montreal, while living in Montreal.
 She is a staff writer for The Millions, an online magazine.
 In 2012, she used the Goodreads database to write an article for The Millions, analyzing statistics relating to novels with titles in "The ___'s Daughter" pattern.
 In 2016, she wrote a subsequent article, analyzing statistics relating to novels that included the word "girl" in the title.
 One of her findings was that the girl of the title is "significantly more likely to end up dead" if the author of the book is male.